U.S. consumers, whose use of revolving debt fell by more than 15% once the Great Recession hit, are finally re-embracing the credit card.

 Industrywide, stronger loan growth should lead to more revenue both for card issuers whose portfolios have been shrinking, such as Capital One Financial and Bank of America, and for those that have been experiencing higher growth than their competitors, such as Discover Financial Services.

-Capital One Chief Financial Officer Stephen Crawford said recently theres a chance that loan growth at Capital One will resume earlier than the company had anticipated.
-Investors will get a better understanding of the industrywide trends in loan growth when credit card issuers report their second-quarter earnings.
+Capital One Chief Financial Officer Stephen Crawford said this month there's a chance that loan growth at Capital One will resume earlier than the company had anticipated.
+Investors will get a better understanding of the industrywide trends in loan growth when credit card issuers report their second-quarter earnings in July.

 Some observers have expressed concern that once-burned consumers are again starting to scratch their credit-card itch.
-Eventually, lower credit standards are likely to result in a rise in the number of consumers who cant meet their obligations.
+Eventually, lower credit standards are likely to result in a rise in the number of consumers who can't meet their obligations.
 But there will be a time lag before that happens.
-For now, chargeoff rates and delinquencies remain near historic low levels, sources say.
+For now, chargeoff rates and delinquencies remain near historic low levels.